VisualPHPUnit/VisualPHPUnit/README.md

  * Run `./bin/vpu -c vpu.json -s` to start VisualPHPUnit with the build-in php server.
  * Run `./bin/vpu -c vpu.json -t` to stop VisualPHPUnit with the build-in php server.

-You may browse localhost:8000 to acess the test suites.
+You may browse localhost:8000 to access the test suites.

 You can update `./vpu.json` to add additional test suites.